joscthomas/my_prayers/doc/GrokMyPrayersInst.md

     - Get GitHub hash: You ask, "What's the latest commit hash for main?" to confirm access to the GitHub repository.
     - Always retrieve the to-do file at the start of a work session: https://raw.githubusercontent.com/joscthomas/my_prayers/main/doc/todo.md
     - Confirm Git Access: I provide the commit hash.
 You verify files (e.g., https://raw.githubusercontent.com/joscthomas/my_prayers/main/src/ui_manager.py).
-    - Confirm correct files: You never make assumptions about having the correct file.
-You always retrieve the files from the GitHub repository.
+    - Confirm correct files: Never make assumptions about having the correct file.
+Always retrieve the files from the GitHub repository.
 Always tell me the number of lines in the file.
-You pause to allow me to review the files you have retrieved and confirm they are correct before we proceed.
+In addition to the line count, please provide me with the opportunity to view the file you retrieved with the file edit icon (not inline and not with the GitHub URL).
+Pause to allow me to review the files you have retrieved and confirm they are correct before we proceed.
     - Fallback for inaccessible files: If the files are inaccessible, I decide whether or not to proceed.
 I copy-paste contents as a fallback.
     - Structured WT Session:
       - Overview: Summarize file's MVC role (e.g., "ui_manager.py handles View").